aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 \aosafigure[180pt]{same-origin-policy-images/fig-setdomain-1c.png}{Cross-origin counterexample at time 2}{500l.same-origin-policy.fig-setdomain-1c}

-Note that when you set the domain property of both "email.example.com" and "calendar.example.com" to "example.com", you are allowing not only these two pages to communicate between each other, but also _any_ other page that has "example.com" as a superdomain (e.g., "blog.example.com").
+Note that when you set the domain of `email.example.com` and `calendar.example.com` to `example.com`, you are allowing not only these two pages to communicate between each other, but also _any_ other page that has `example.com` as a superdomain (e.g., `blog.example.com`).
 An attacker also realizes this, and constructs a special script (`EvilScript`) that runs inside the attacker's blog page (`BlogPage`).
 In the next step (\aosafigref{500l.same-origin-policy.fig-setdomain-2a}), the script executes the `SetDomain` operation to modify the domain property of `BlogPage` to `ExampleDomain`.